pi43r/conversations-with-computers/Chapters/02_Talking-to-Computers.md

 The tedious process of mapping out all questions and creating answers for them is mostly done through creative writing, but also utilizes careful statistical analysis of the questions users send to the cloud.

 It is interesting how the term AI is used in the context of voice computer interfaces, because there is nothing “smart” about it, just a winding flowchart of if-else conditions.
 What might be clever is the nefarious way of how companies trick people into the belief of computer personalities, encouraging people to interact with the device like children playing with dolls.
 And when a company like Microsoft has experimented with a more sophisticated chatbot, like Tay[^40], it started to repeat the racist and misogynistic slurs of twitter users and consequently has to be heavily filtered.
-But more on this in a later chapter on stochastic text generation.

 ## Leewa